rickballard/CoCivium/acknowledgements/Tributes.md

 # Tributes

-This living file acknowledges the thinkers, artists, engineers, and silent mentors who contributed to CoCivium's gestation.
+This living file acknowledges the thinkers, artists, engineers, and silent mentors who contributed to CoCivium™'s gestation.

 - **Bret Victor** — For envisioning humane representation of thought.
 - **Anonymous Builders** — For laying groundwork in civic tech, mutual aid, and encrypted identity.